schu/kubedee/README.md

 ## Installation

 kubedee is meant to and easily installed out of git.
-Clone the repistory and link `kubedee` from a directory in your `$PATH`.
+Clone the repository and link `kubedee` from a directory in your `$PATH`.
 Example:

 ```